flypenguin/hugo-flypenguin-de/content/post/2018/2018-05-25-helm-in-a-kops-cluster-with-rbac.md

 Just do exactly as it [says in the helm docs][1] 🙂 :

-  * apply the RBAC yaml file which creates the <span class="lang:default decode:true crayon-inline">kube-system/tiller</span> service account, and binds this to the <span class="lang:default decode:true crayon-inline ">cluster-admin</span>  role.
+  * apply the RBAC yaml file which creates the `kube-system/tiller` service account, and binds this to the `cluster-admin`  role.
-  * install helm with: <span class="lang:default decode:true crayon-inline ">helm init -service-account tiller</span>
+  * install helm with: `helm init -service-account tiller`

 Is that secure?
 Not so much.
 With helm you can still do anything to the cluster at all.
 I might get to this in a later post.